The Beatles Mono Collection: Album contents

 The Yellow Submarine album, included in the set, is the only original UK mono Beatles LP without a dedicated mono mix.
 The mono album is simply a fold-down (two stereo channels combined into one) of the stereo mix.

 Magical Mystery Tour was not included in the set as it was not originally issued as an LP in the UK.

 The last two Beatles albums Abbey Road, and Let It Be were also not included as they never received a mono LP release in the UK.
+Some copies of the box set contained a faulty pressing of Sgt.
+Pepper's Lonely Hearts Club Band which had a stereo cut on Side B instead of mono.